madhavgupta2775/TOG_LAC/readme.md

 For any queries/issues contact me on discord: username: iviip display name: nannu

+### Disclaimer!
+This might be considered as DDoS if you try to like a lot of chapters in one go.
+I've added a limit of max 30 chapters in one go.
+It is also advised to not run the script multiple times in one go.

+<b> USE AT YOUR OWN RISK!!! </b>

 ### Requirements
 You need to have python installed on your machine to run this script.
 If you don't already it's pretty simple and you can find many tutorials for the same.